ga-wdi-boston/wdi_7_js_angular/README.md

 * Use modules and controllers
 	* to define a $scope property
 	* to define a $scope method
-	* to communicate with an API
-* Use $http built in service
+* Use $http built in service to communicate with an API

 ### Day 2